chmartinez/react-advance-patterns/notes.md

 ** it also has some examples around React Suspense.
 How to lazy load a component until the rest of your app has finished (check the 'Script' folder)

 * VS Code: look for a Presentations widget.
 It helps when presenting the code.

-* Name: Jaric, from Ukraine
-** check the bundle size of gears.
-** question for Rubén: how are we going to manage the bundle size for Gears?
-What could be a good solution (in terms of integration and bundle performance) when we have native apps that uses two gears components?
-What about versioning?